KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 ```

 ## Teardown

-To teardown the cluster/resources
+To teardown the cluster and associated resources, please run the `ray down` command and reference the cluster configuration file as follows:

 ```
-ray down cluster-inference-serve.yaml -y
+ray down -y 1_cluster-inference-serve.yaml
 ```